canonical/snapcraft/docs/ros-2-shared-memory-in-snaps.rst

 Private shared memory interface
 -------------------------------

 Snap is providing another interface called `private shared memory <https://snapcraft.io/blog/private-shared-memory-support-for-snaps>`__ that vastly simplifies shared memory support with snap.
 The `private shared memory <https://snapcraft.io/blog/private-shared-memory-support-for-snaps>`__ is a subset of the `shared memory interface <https://snapcraft.io/docs/shared-memory-interface>`__.
 Without modifying your software, all calls to ``/dev/shm`` are going to be bound to ``/dev/shm/snap.SNAP_NAME`` automatically.
-It can be activated by simply adding the plug to the ``snapcraft.yaml``:
+It can be activated by simply adding the plug to the :file:`snapcraft.yaml` file:

 ::